-You don’t need me to tell you that things are shaping up to look….a little bit different, but that doesn’t mean people won’t still find a way to celebrate.
-Decor, costumes, and––obviously––candy will still be a part of the spookiest night of the year.
+You don’t need us to tell you that things are shaping up to look….a little bit different, but that doesn’t mean we won’t find a way to celebrate.
+Décor, costumes, and––obviously––candy will still be a part of the spookiest night of the year.
 It just may call for a little more creativity, a willingness to pivot, and a hefty helping of Halloween magic.

 Creative Best Practices For a Unique Hallowen

 Whether your product or service falls under the category of a treat, décor, or costume material, leaning into creative best practices is key to marketing success.

 For Halloween candy, opt for close-ups without people or animals

 For décor, try close-ups in color that incorporate food

 To show off your costumes, try photos with a female subject and animals

 For candy or treats, try the keywords ‘flavors,’ ‘trick,’ and ‘cook,’ and avoid ‘boxes,’ ‘discount,’ and ‘save’

 There’s also an opportunity to use keywords that aren’t being used in many campaigns, but are proving to yield high click-through rates, such as ‘veggie’ and ‘kids.’